manisulislam/assignment-11-client-side/README.md

 1. use tailwind css  component library daisyUI
 2. use mongodb database and express
-3. react-photo-view implement on the iamge
+3. react-photo-view implement on the image
 4. Implement Dynamic title
 5. good ui/ux and also have a blog section for information